Tinram/MySQL-Brute/README.md

 ## Purpose

-Brute force mysqld using a wordlist file.
+Brute force a MySQL user using a wordlist file.

 MySQL Brute was created for localhost account recovery: where the root account is inaccessible and an ordinary user password is lost.